 How to buy tickets to visit the tower of Pisa

 Climbing to the top of the tower is an unforgettable experience - the lean makes it feel as though the structure is tilting this way and that as you circle it.
 Only 45 people can climb up it every 15 minutes, so you reserve a 30-minute time slot when you buy your ticket (in person, or on the OPA Pisa website no earlier than 20 days ahead and no later than one day in advance).

 Age restrictions apply: Children must be at least eight years old while older ones aged 8 - 18 must be with an adult at all times.
 Print your voucher and bring it to the Tower with you, no less than 15 minutes before your entry time or you may not be allowed in if you arrive later than this.
-If you'd rather we organised the tickets for you just contact us here: Contact Us
+If you're staying in one of our Tuscan Villas and would rather we organised the tickets for you just contact us here: Contact Us